Home

 • Avoids unnecessary meetings

-• Support and encourages continual learning
+• Supports and encourages continual learning

 Your leadership style